kencinder/igirst/README.md

 A Linux shell script to make using [IGIR](https://github.com/emmercm/igir) easier

 Menu driven selection of Manufacturer/Platform and Systems, and the IGIR COPY or MOVE command with Reports\
-Individual Systems can be selected, or commands can be run for an entire Manufacturer/Platform
+Individual Systems can be selected, or commands can be run for an entire Manufacturer/Platform\
+7z Archive support using external 7z - See config for details

 All of [IGIR](https://github.com/emmercm/igir)'s commands and options can be set in [the config](https://github.com/kencinder/igirst/blob/master/igirst/igirst.cfg) per system

 <img width="260" height="180" alt="image" src="https://github.com/user-attachments/assets/c773e072-37c3-4900-a86a-8c0e849c91d6" /><img width="260" height="180" alt="image" src="https://github.com/user-attachments/assets/30a30b2a-8fe9-40de-a1e8-d954771ee9fb" /><img width="260" height="180" alt="image" src="https://github.com/user-attachments/assets/548afffa-f049-465c-b19c-6fa5900b854c" />

-<sub>7z Archive support is planned using external 7zip</sub>

 <sub>Windows users can run the script with WSL and the IGIR Linux binary</sub>\
 <sub>MacOS users can change `#!/bin/bash` to `#!/usr/bin/env bash` in the script and included files</sub>